hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 ##### Threshold for recovery of Signatures and Ledger Id.

-Our public claim is that we can tolerate up to 1/3 of the stake assigned to malicious nodes.
-Our threshold for recovery of ledger signatures and the ledger id must be strictly greater than the following values:
+The network must be able to tolerate up to 1/3 of the stake assigned to malicious nodes.
+The threshold for recovery of ledger signatures and the ledger id must be strictly greater than the following values:

-1. `floor(TS/3)` where `TS` is the total number of shares.
+1. `floor(TS/3)+N` where `TS` is the total number of shares and `N` is the number of nodes with shares. (malicious stake threshold)
-2. `M` where `M` is the max number of shares assigned to any node.

 The integer threshold we will use is `ceiling(TS /2)`.